k2-gc/video-frame-viewer/README.md

 ```

 ### App Description
-After starting an app, the app window will be appeared.
+After starting an app, the app window will appear.
 ![App Screen](./img/app_image.png)

 App window is like this and single video frame will be displayed on the gray area in above image.